 The objectives of the PIA project are to:

-3) Provide personalised and intuitive user interfaces to secure accessibility for all, templates and tools to facilitate video clip production and deployment for carers, and guidelines and supporting materials for the PIA system deployment.
+- Provide personalised and intuitive user interfaces to secure accessibility for all, templates and tools to facilitate video clip production and deployment for carers, and guidelines and supporting materials for PIA system deployment.

-The quality of primary end-users’ everyday life will be improved through a communications and support tool designed to help them cope with daily activities with increased independence, while it is anticipated that the secondary end-users (carers) will benefit from stress reduction rendered by this support tool.
+The quality of the primary end-users everyday life will be improved through a communications and support tool designed to help them cope with daily activities with increased independence, while it is anticipated that the secondary end-users (carers) will benefit from stress reduction rendered by this support tool.
 A tool for carer stress analysis will be developed and used in order to measure this.
-The PIA system will be technology-tested in laboratory homes and trialed in real home environments.
-A subsequent commercial minimum viable product and associated support service will be developed in the future to enter the assistive technology market no later than 6 months after the project end.
+The PIA system will be technology-tested in laboratory homes and trialled in real home environments.
+A subsequent commercial minimum viable product and associated support service will be future developed to enter the assistive technology market no later than 6 months after the project end.

 Dr. Riitta Hellman